keikai/keikai-blog/blog/_posts/2021-11-29-More-than-a-spreadsheet.markdown

 ![]({{ site.baseurl }}/{{page.imgDir}}/lXDAcAD.gif)

-Read more to learn how you can slide in an HTML panel or pop up a window right on your sheet.
-Read more: <a href="https://keikai.io/blog/p/Give-your-classic-spreadsheet-a-modern-touch.html/" target="_blank">Give your classic spreadsheet a modern touch</a>
+Read more to learn how you can slide in an HTML panel or pop up a window right on your sheet:
+<a href="https://keikai.io/blog/p/Give-your-classic-spreadsheet-a-modern-touch.html/" target="_blank">Give your classic spreadsheet a modern touch</a>

 ## Bring in intuitive web input experience